dezashibi-c-projects/dthreads/README.md

 ### Types Documentation

-**👉 NOTE:** Types are defined based on the operating system in the library's [windows.h](/dthreads/_headers/windows.h) and [posix.h](/dthreads/_headers/posix.h) accordingly.
+**👉 NOTE:** Types are defined based on the operating system in the library's [dthread.h](/dthreads/dthread.h) [windows.h](/dthreads/_headers/windows.h) and [posix.h](/dthreads/_headers/posix.h) accordingly.
 You can find the overall definition and purpose of each type below.

 - **`DThread`**
   Represents a thread in the DThreads library.
   The `DThread` structure is used to manage and identify individual threads created and managed by the DThreads library.
 It abstracts the underlying platform-specific thread representation.

+- **`DThreadConfig`**
+  Represents a structure of pointer to thread routine, thread data and thread returned result.
+The `result` field of the config filled out by `dthread_create` on Windows through a wrapper function and `dthread_join` on POSIX systems automatically behind the scene.

 - **`DThreadAttr`**
   Attributes for thread creation.